mikel-brostrom/boxmot/README.md

 cd yolo_tracking
 pip install poetry
-poetry install --with yolo  # installed boxmot + yolo dependencies poetry shell  # actives the newly created environment with the installed dependencies
+poetry install --with yolo  # installed boxmot + yolo dependencies poetry shell  # activates the newly created environment with the installed dependencies
 ```

 but if you only want to import the tracking modules you can simply: